ccoutant/dwarf-locations/026-refine-type.md

 be pointed to by having the final op in the location being DW_OP_reinterpret referring to a 4 byte pointer to the correct type.

+The other uses would just assist consumers in cases where they would not be able to satisfy the user's request or would require a manual cast to accomplish the user's request.

 This change is backward compatible with DWARF5 and earlier because all previous uses of DW_OP_reinterpret would be subject to the bit size limitations.